pwcremin/pwcremin.github.io/_posts/2017-03-17-learn-bluemix-devops.markdown

 <br>
 <br>

-Now lets take a look at some of the Bluemix Devops features.
+Lets take a look at some of the Bluemix Devops features.
 You are going to need to have a Github account so please create one if needed.
 Click on Overview.
 This gives you a breakdown of your running app, and in the bottom right corner you can enable Continuous Delivery.
 Do it.

 <br>